 Tiffany Pond Lily table lamp, Bonham’s lot #20

 Bonham’s New York held their Modern Decorative Art + Design

 sale on the same day as Christie’s (not a good move).
 They didn’t have a strong selection of Tiffany items except for lot #20, a Pond Lily

 Rago held an Early 20th Century Design sale this past Saturday, January 20, 2018.
 His selection of Tiffany Studios’ items didn’t include many rarities, but one enamel on copper tray sold for double its high estimate of $15,000.

 So what’s going on?
 The simple answer is new (wealthy) blood.
 There is nothing better for a market than new players.
 Personally I have no idea who these people are, American or foreign, but I welcome their presence.
 I hope this recent enthusiasm translates to sales at the upcoming shows in Miami.
 Tune in for my posts.
 The first Miami show opens 11 days from now.

 The Miami Airport Show opens to the public on February 2, 2018.
 I will have a very strong display, as I’ve been buying up a storm since my last show in the Chicago suburbs.

-Click here to check my website for the latest items and to look around.
+I recently listed some of the new items on my website and will list more every week.
+Click Philip Chasen Antiques to take a look.
+I will make every effort to actively list new items as often as time permits.
 We’re still very much in business between shows, so please don’t hesitate to email or call.
 I always strive to offer the finest objects for sale on my website and at every show.
 There are many items for sale, sold items with prices and free lessons about glass and lamps.
 And remember to keep reading my blog.